apache/iotdb/docs/Documentation/UserGuide/5-Operation Manual/4-SQL Reference.md

 Note: the statement needs to satisfy this constraint: <PrefixPath> + <Path> = <Timeseries>
 ```

-* MEAN
+* AVG(Rename from `MEAN` at `V0.9.0`)

-The MEAN function returns the arithmetic mean value of the choosen timeseries over a specified period of time.
+The AVG function returns the arithmetic mean value of the choosen timeseries over a specified period of time.
 The timeseries must be int32, int64, float, double type, and the other types are not to be calculated.
 The result is a double type number.

 ```
-SELECT MEAN (Path) (COMMA MEAN (Path))* FROM <FromClause> [WHERE <WhereClause>]?
+SELECT AVG (Path) (COMMA AVG (Path))* FROM <FromClause> [WHERE <WhereClause>]?
-Eg. SELECT MEAN (temperature) FROM root.ln.wf01.wt01 WHERE root.ln.wf01.wt01.temperature < 24
+Eg. SELECT AVG (temperature) FROM root.ln.wf01.wt01 WHERE root.ln.wf01.wt01.temperature < 24
 Note: the statement needs to satisfy this constraint: <PrefixPath> + <Path> = <Timeseries>
 ```